Help Tibet works in partnership with the exiled Tibetan community in India and Nepal.

 We have sponsored many different courses for students to provide them with a future that will enable them to be able to support themselves and their families.
 Courses provided have included physiotherapy, osteopathy, nutrition, driving, cooking, beauty, secretarial, carpentry, etc.

 Electricity is another resource which can be hard to come by on a regular basis.
-This is particularly important in some of the settlements that are close to the jungle.
+This is particularly important in some of the settlements that are close to the jungle in India.
 By providing funds for solar street lighting, we can help to protect the residents in their villages and camps from wild elephants, bears, tigers, etc on a daily basis.

 To help the Tibetan community towards self-sustainability, farming projects have enabled communities to support themselves and bring in income for their communal needs.
 For instance, every family in Walung, has their own greenhouse that enables them to have fresh vegetables all year round with any surplus being sold to the wider community.
 In another high altitude Himalayan Tibetan community, Tserok, now has a thriving apple business which has been developed over the years by the community, starting with clearing the stones from the land and putting in irrigation channels.